The Benefits of Pruning

 Compartmentalization of Decay in Trees (CODIT)

 Unlike humans, trees do not have the capacity to heal wounds.
 Wounds, like those caused by pruning, open the tree to fungal infection and decay.
 Trees aren’t able to “heal”, but they can “seal” by walling off wounds into compartments.
 They can block off the damaged area to prevent spread of decay.
+Any opening (“wound”) made by a proper pruning cut represents the tree’s best chance to quickly close itself off to pests and diseases while also improving the structure, clearance, and durability of the tree in the face of extreme weather.
+Furthermore, when done on young trees the saying goes that “a five-cent cut today prevents the need for a hundred-dollar cut in years to come.”

 In essence, a tree is a series of boxes or compartments framed by annual growth rings and rays.
 Decay is the primary enemy because it leads to weakness and eventually to breakage.
 The “branch collar” is where the tree’s sealing hormones reside.
 When a clean pruning cut is made immediately outside of the branch collar, those hormones are triggered to close the wound and form what resembles a “doughnut” (photo top left).
 When a jagged cut is made or when the branch collar is damaged, decay is far more likely to result (photo top right).